leticia-rc/HR-Attrition-Analysis-Project/README.md

 2. On **compensation**, the priority should not be across-the-board raises, but targeted reviews for **mid-range earners in the $7k–$12k bracket**, likely experienced professionals, who are the most exposed to external market offers and the hardest to replace.
-3. Finally, the **Sales department** warrants a dedicated retention plan, given its disproportionately high attrition rate.
+3. The **Sales department** warrants a dedicated retention plan, given its disproportionately high attrition rate.
 This could include clearer career progression paths, revised target structures, or more frequent performance conversations to keep employees engaged before they decide to leave.